CAES Rules

 For classes and examinations already started:

-When Tropical Cyclone Warning Signal No. 8 or above is hoisted or the No. 8 Signal will be issued within two hours as announced by the Hong Kong Observatory, or “extreme conditions” are in force
+When Tropical Cyclone Warning Signal No. 8 or above is hoisted or the No. 8 Signal will be issued within two hours as announced by the Hong Kong Observatory, or “extreme conditions” are in force – All classes and outdoor examinations will be suspended immediately. – All examinations, except those held outdoors, will continue until the end of that examination session.

-• All examinations, except those held outdoors, will continue until the end of that examination session.
+– All examinations, except those held outdoors, will continue until the end of that examination session.

-• For outdoor classes and examinations, the responsible staff members on the spot should suspend the activities immediately, ensure that all students are taken to a safe place, and remain there until it is safe for them to return home.
+When Black Rainstorm Signal is hoisted All classes and examinations, except those held outdoors, will continue.
+For outdoor classes and examinations, the responsible staff members on the spot should suspend the activities immediately, ensure that all students are taken to a safe place, and remain there until it is safe for them to return home.

 When Tropical Cyclone Warning Signal No. 3 or below or Red or Amber Rainstorm Signal is in force, it should be assumed that all classes and examinations will be held as scheduled unless an announcement to the contrary has been made by the University.